 Students must then complete an honors thesis while enrolled in SOC 4510.
 Note that this does not fulfill the Senior Capstone requirement and students must also take SOC 4450 Senior Seminar.
 With the help of the Departmental Honors Director, students will select a faculty mentor, who will serve as their Honors Thesis Advisor.
 With the help of their Honors Thesis Advisor, they will also select a second faculty reader.
 The Honors Thesis Advisor must be a tenured or tenure track professor in the Department of Sociology.
 However, the second reader may be from any faculty rank or department.
 The honors thesis is the outcome of an independent research project taken under their guidance.
 Students must complete a 30-35 page research paper and an oral defense in order to meet the honors thesis requirements.

-For more information about department honors, please contact Dr. Ellen Lamont (828-262-7658).
+For more information about department honors, please use the associated links or contact Dr. Ellen Lamont (828-262-7658).
 For questions about University honors, please go to ASU's Honors College website.